shelldandy/imike.pw/content/index.md

 Ocassionally I [tweet](https://twitter.com/mpalau) in a mix of spanish and english and write on [Pixel's Blog](https://www.pixel2html.com/blog/) and I'm also trying to blog more often here as well.

 This webpage was built using [Phenomic](https://phenomic.io/) and its hosted on [Github Pages](https://pages.github.com/) feel free to check the [source code](https://github.com/mike3run/imike.pw)

-Take a look around at some of my posts below:

----